-The bodily transvaluation of man in the centaur-aviator in Marinetti and the sensory surpassing of the human by the cinema-eye in Vertovboth expressed in a kind of machinic ventriloquismbase the modernist project of the avant-garde on the inferiority or retardation of the human sensory apparatus.
-Bracketing for the time being the profoundly divergent political valences of these projects (Marinetti's practically anti-humanist fascist individualism, Vertov's politically humanist communist collectivism), the rest of this article will explore the hypothesis that they both instantiate a Promethean shame which drives a large swathe of modernist production in the arts.
-The term Promethean shame (prometheische Scham) and its closely related notion of a Promethean lag (prometheische Gefälle) are the pivotal concepts in Gunther Anders's (1902-1992, pseudonym of Günther Stern) two-part masterwork The Obsolescence of Man (Die Antiquiertheit des Menschen, volume 1 published in 1956, volume 2 in 1980), a massive experiment in what he termed occasional philosophy a hybrid cross of metaphysics and journalism but also a philosophy of exaggeration and discrepancy.
-Anders is a complex figurenovelist, anti-academic philosopher, student of Heidegger, associate of Brecht, distant cousin of Benjamin, first husband of Hannah Arendt, resolute campaigner against nuclear weaponsalmost entirely neglected in English since his best-selling epistolary exchange with a repentant participant in the Hiroshima bombing, Claude Eatherly, Burning Conscience.
-Though I will not delve here into the consuming concern of Anders's postwar productionthat historical singularity and absolute object that is the nuclear bombI would suggest that the concepts which he generated to explain our blindness in the face of impending nuclear Apocalypse can also serve to provide some insight into the modernist problem of machines, understood as a question about the inhuman.
-All of Anders's work was obsessively dominated by the epochal moral and political problem of a humanity that had produced the technological conditions of its own annihilation, that had generated an objectthe bombwhich harboured the potential of the destruction of objectivity and subjectivity alike.
-But his relentless inquisition into the philosophical presuppositions and anthropological consequences of the nuclear age also produced a fiercely unique constellation of concepts which, in its pitiless verdicts and impassioned exaggerations, continues to challenge our ethical, political and aesthetic reflection on the present.
+The bodily transvaluation of man in the centaur-aviator in Marinetti and the sensory surpassing of the human by the cinema-eye in Vertov—both expressed in a kind of machinic ventriloquism—base the modernist project of the avant-garde on the inferiority or retardation of the human sensory apparatus.
+Bracketing for the time being the profoundly divergent political valences of these projects (Marinetti's practically anti-humanist fascist individualism, Vertov's politically humanist communist collectivism), the rest of this article will explore the hypothesis that they both instantiate a “Promethean shame” that drives a large swathe of modernist production.
+The term “Promethean shame” (prometheische Scham) and its closely related notion of a “Promethean lag” (prometheische Gefälle) are the pivotal concepts in Günther Anders's (1902-1992, pseudonym of Günther Stern) two-part masterwork The Obsolescence of Man (Die Antiquiertheit des Menschen, volume 1 published in 1956, volume 2 in 1980), a massive experiment in what he termed “occasional philosophy,” “a hybrid cross of metaphysics and journalism,” but also a philosophy of exaggeration and discrepancy.
+Anders is a complex figure—dystopian fantasy novelist, anti-academic philosopher, student of Heidegger, associate of Brecht, distant cousin of Benjamin, first husband of Hannah Arendt, resolute campaigner against nuclear weapons—almost entirely neglected in English since his best-selling epistolary exchange with a repentant participant in the Hiroshima bombing, Claude Eatherly, Burning Conscience.
+Though I will not delve here into the consuming concern of Anders's postwar production—that historical singularity and absolute object that is the nuclear bomb—I would suggest that the concepts he generated to explain our blindness in the face of impending Armageddon can also serve to provide some insight into the modernist problem of machines, understood as a question about the inhuman.
+All of Anders's work was obsessively dominated by the epochal moral and political problem of a humanity that had produced the technological conditions of its own annihilation, that had generated an object—the bomb—which harbored the potential of the destruction of objectivity and subjectivity alike.
+But his relentless inquisition into the philosophical presuppositions and anthropological consequences of the nuclear age also produced a fiercely unique constellation of concepts, which, in its pitiless verdicts and impassioned exaggerations, continues to challenge our ethical, political, and aesthetic reflection on the present.

-In particular, I want to argue for an inquiry into modernism and the inhuman can learn much from Anders's historical phenomenology of shame, from a philosophy that is centrally concerned with the way in which contemporary man is humiliated by the contrast between the quality of his products and that of his self, and especially of his own bodya body which in the dynamic of modernity and modernisation increasingly appears as the unintentional saboteur of mankind's works.
-This shame measures the abysmal gap between the perfectibility and prowess of machines which we have produced (and which increasingly produce themselves, with mere collaboration from humans) and our own fading praxis.
-The journalistic origin of Anders's thesis about Promethean shame originates from comments made by a friend of his during a guided visit to a Californian factory during his wartime exile.
-Crucially (and resonating with the centrality of natality to Arendt's own distancing from Heideggerian ontology), Anders notes that shame is a matter of origins and that what causes his friend's shame in the face of industrial excellence is having become instead of having been madeThe shame is at the natum esse, at the having been born.
+In particular, I want to argue that an inquiry into modernism and the inhuman can learn much from Anders's historical phenomenology of shame, from a philosophy that is centrally concerned with the way in which contemporary man is humiliated by the contrast between the quality of “his” products and that of his self, and especially of his own body—a body which in the dynamic of modernity and modernization increasingly appears as the unintentional saboteur of mankind's works.
+This shame measures the abysmal gap between the perfectibility and prowess of machines which “we” have produced (and which increasingly produce themselves, with mere “collaboration” from humans) and our own fading praxis.
+The “journalistic” origin of Anders's thesis about Promethean shame is located by him in comments made by a friend of his during a guided visit to a Californian factory during his wartime exile.
+Crucially (and resonating with the centrality of “natality” to Arendt's own distancing from Heideggerian ontology), Anders notes that shame is a matter of origins and that what causes his friend's shame in the face of industrial excellence is “having become instead of having been made” (UA1, 32).
+The shame is at the natum esse, at the having been born.